 Aston Martin Cygnet/Scion iQ

 The European Union has developed strong CO2 emissions regulations, which prompted Aston Martin to bring the Cygnet into their lineup in 2011.
-It bore a striking similarity to the Scion iQ, but Aston Martin went to town on making the cabin a handcrafted tour de force.
+It bore a striking similarity to the Scion iQ, but Aston Martin went to town to make the cabin a handcrafted tour de force.

 Unfortunately, Aston Martin’s marketing ploy of targeting well-to-do city folks fell flat.
 Aston Martin produced fewer than 150 units over a three-year period before admitting defeat.